aquasecurity/kube-bench/README.md

 <img src="docs/images/kube-bench.png" width="200" alt="kube-bench logo">

-kube-bench is a Go application that checks whether Kubernetes is deployed securely by running the checks documented in the [CIS Kubernetes Benchmark](https://www.cisecurity.org/benchmark/kubernetes/).
+kube-bench is tool that checks whether Kubernetes is deployed securely by running the checks documented in the [CIS Kubernetes Benchmark](https://www.cisecurity.org/benchmark/kubernetes/).

 Tests are configured with YAML files, making this tool easy to update as test specifications evolve.